jose-bernardo/RockFS/README.md

 ### Installing

-Before running SafeCloudFS execute the following command to install the required libs to you local Maven repository.
+Before running RockFS execute the following command to install the required libs to you local Maven repository.

 ```
 sh install.sh
 ```

-## Running SafeCloudFS
+## Running RockFS

-Before executing SafeCloudFS edit the `safecloudfs.properties` file in `config` folder.
+Before executing RockFS edit the `safecloudfs.properties` file in `config` folder.

-If you're planning to setup SafeCloudFS using DepSpace as the coordination service we recommend the following implementation of [DepSpace](https://github.com/inesc-id/depspacito).
+If you're planning to setup RockFS using DepSpace as the coordination service we recommend the following implementation of [DepSpace](https://github.com/inesc-id/depspacito).

 Default execution arguments are set in the pom.xml file.

 ### Arguments

 * --mount [path] - Directory to be mount
-* --config [path] - Path for the SafeCloudFS configuration file (For example: config/safecloudfs.properties).
+* --config [path] - Path for the RockFS configuration file (For example: config/safecloudfs.properties).
 More about the configuration file [here](doc/CONFIG_FILE.md).
 * -- debug <ALL, SIMPLE, WARNING, SEVERE, INFO, FINE, FINER, FINEST> - Execute with debug log messages

 ### Running localy